oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/register_map_and_streaming_interfaces/README.md

 > Windows: `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
 >
 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

-### Include Files
-The included header `dpc_common.hpp` is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Samples in DevCloud
-If you are running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
-Compiles to FPGA are supported only on `fpga_compile` nodes.
-Executing programs on FPGA hardware is supported only on `fpga_runtime` nodes of the appropriate type, such as `fpga_runtime:arria10` or `fpga_runtime:stratix10`.
-You cannot compile or execute programs on FPGA hardware on the `login` nodes.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

-When compiling for FPGA hardware, increase the job timeout to 12h.

 ### Using Visual Studio Code*  (Optional)